BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_heyVR.md

 #### 1.1) Installation
 The built-in SDK does not require any installation.
 To enable the built-in SDK, all you need to do is to choose an SDK version for your build before uploading it.
-You can read more about this on our [documentation website](https://docs.heyvr.io/en/developer-area/publish-a-game#game-files).
+You can read more about this on the [documentation website](https://docs.heyvr.io/en/developer-area/publish-a-game#game-files).

 > If you're using TypeScript, you can install the type definition package for the built-in SDK.
 Simply run:
 > `npm i @heyvr/sdk-types -D` in your project's root directory.